ctaylo37/crtinteractive/geocoder.md

 ---
-title: Geocoder
+title: District Match
-description: A seamless way to match your addresses to legislative districts and elected officials.
-Simply provide us with your addresses and we’ll return them stamped with the legislative districts and elected official information you requested.
+description: District Match is a web application that lets you match your addresses to legislative districts and elected officials.
+Simply upload your addresses in a CSV and District Match will return them stamped with the legislative districts and elected official information you requested.
 layout: default
-permalink: /geocoder
+permalink: /districtmatch
 theme: light
 ---